MOUSE ANTI-ROTAVIRUS VP6 ANTIBODY (R15)

-Mouse anti Rotavirus VP6 antibody (clone R15) is specific to the rotavirus VP6 structural protein.
+Mouse anti Rotavirus VP6 antibody (clone R15) is specific for the VP6 structural protein of rotavirus.
 The antibody does not cross react with Campylobacter spp., Clostridium difficile, Escherichia coli, Listeria monocytogenes, Salmonella spp., Shigella spp., Yersinia enterocolitica, Enterovirus, Norovirus, Astrovirus, Adenovirus, Cryptosporidium parvum, Giardia lamblia, Helicobacter pylori, Entamoeba histolytica, Staphylococcus aureus.

 The genus rotavirus belongs to the Reoviridae family of viruses.
 Rotaviruses are non-enveloped, double stranded RNA (dsRNA) viruses that are capable of infecting animals, birds and humans.
 In the mature virion, a complex triple-layered viral capsid surrounds a genome composed of eleven segments of dsRNA.
 These RNA segments code for 6 structural and 6 non-structural proteins (CDC).
 Rotavirus are classified according to the serological reactivity and genetic variability of the structural VP6 protein.
 Currently, eight species of rotavirus are recognised and are referred to as groups A-H. Group A rotaviruses are the most common cause of human disease, but group B and C rotaviruses have also been found to infect humans.